So a strange thing happened to me last week and I found myself in Mexico. As you do.

 The journey from Cancun to lake Atitlan (always subject to change of course, when my brain gets distracted by something bright and shiny in the opposite direction) should take me about three weeks.

 My first task was to get out of Cancun as quickly as possible.
 Valladolid is easily reachable on a bus from Cancun; it takes around two hours.

 It doesn’t receive a whole heap of tourists, although it is ideally placed for visiting many of the delights of Yucatan.
-There is no beach, but there are loads of little cenotes dotted around nearby.
-Cenotes are little sinkholes filled with fresh water, where you can (often) swim.
+There is no beach, but there are lots of cenotes dotted around nearby.
+Cenotes are little sinkholes filled with fresh water, where you can swim.

 I visited Xkeken and Samula, which are right next to each other just south of the city.
 There are collectivos (shared buses that leave whenever there are enough people on them) to travel there, or the going rate for a taxi is 80 pesos, around £3/US$4).

 The general advice is to get there in the morning if possible; by afternoon the tour buses from Chichen Itza stop off on their way back to the coast and the cenotes get crowded.
 I got there at 9.30 AM and was the only person there for around twenty minutes.
 It was totally surreal, swimming all alone in this amazing cave.